All articles

 Offered to long-tenured senior contributors at some firms (notably Jane Street).
 Rarely disclosed publicly but can represent the single largest lifetime compensation component.

-Typical Career Path at an HFT Firm
+Typical career path at an HFT firm

 Junior Researcher / Developer0-2$250K-$450K